Spookyfication/Spookyfication/README.md

 - 👀 I’m IT-PMO and agile Coach at Festo
 - 👨‍💻🍺 Co-Founder & Full-Stack Developer at Theelbräu
 - 🚀🔭Space- & Tech-Enthusiast
-- 📫 Reach me at Instagram, Facebook or Twitter @spookyfication or via email konakt@spookyfication.de
+- 📫 Reach me at Instagram, Facebook or Twitter @spookyfication or via email kontakt@spookyfication.de